Who are we?

 How much does the Workshop cost?

-While this may fluctuate from year-to-year, however, the standard registration fee is $1,800 (USD) for the Workshop on Genomics and $1,100 (USD) for the Workshop on Molecular Evolution.
+While this may fluctuate from year-to-year, however, the standard registration fee is $1,800 (USD) for the Workshop on Genomics and $1,500 (USD) for the Workshop on Molecular Evolution and the Workshop on Population and Speciation Genomics.
 The price difference is primarily due to the number of faculty involved, but also relates to the computational infrastructure required for each course.
 This fee provides for attendance to all lectures and laboratories and all materials associated with the Workshop and laboratory sessions as well as group activities such as the opening reception.
 This fee does not provide for your travel, lodging or boarding (discussed in more detail below), and may be reduced through competitive scholarship competition (also see below).

 Do I have to apply to attend the Workshop?

 Yes.
 We attempt to accommodate as many qualified people into the Workshop as reasonable, but do attempt to eliminate individuals who we feel the content may not be relevant.
 The application/decision process is very rapid and we typically get back to each applicant within 1-2 weeks after the application deadline.
 You can apply for a Workshop here.